Informatievlaanderen/VSDS-Tech-Docs/docs/_publisher/LDES_server.md

 The SHACL shape specifies the expected properties of an LDES members and the constraints that must be followed to ensure the LDES member adheres to the expected structure and semantics.
 It defines properties such as required properties, allowed property values, and the data types expected for the properties.

-For more information about the SHACL shape and its structure, go to [here](https://informatievlaanderen.github.io/VSDS-Tech-Docs/introduction/Specification#shacl).
 More information on how to provide an RDF file, containing a SHACL shape, to the LDES server can be found [here](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-static-content).

 ### Fragmentation